You could have too much work if you often:

 If things still are not getting better, this could be discrimination.

 If your employer is giving you an unreasonable workload because they want you to leave, this is sometimes called being ‘managed out’.
-If you think this is happening to you, you will need to gather evidence and show that you’ve tried to resolve things by talking with your manager or raising a grievance.
+If you think this is happening to you, you will need to gather evidence and show that you have tried to resolve things by talking with your manager or raising a grievance.

 There is support to help you manage your mental health in the workplace.